 ⤷ Intro—I’m 30

 It was going to be my 30th birthday, so what was I going to do?
-Obviously, I was going to go hiking.
+Obviously I was going to go hiking.
 I’d been thinking about it since Fiji, and I decided that I’d go to Middle Cloud Peak Lake in the Cloud Peak Wilderness.
-I’d hoped that perhaps someone would accompany me, but my family and friends were, as usual, busy.
+I’d hoped that perhaps someone would accompany me, but my family and friends were, as usual, busy—this has always happened to me in the CPW, due to the remote location, including when no one went with me on the most jaw-dropping hike ever to nearby Loomis Lake, which I find preferable to even this hike here.
 Plus I really don’t have any friends that like backpacking for days at a time…, but even if I did, low seniority means mid-weeks off.
 The positive aspect is that there are always fewer people clogging the outdoors.
 I always do have my buddy, the esteemed justice John Hodgman with me.

 I worked the night before the big trip, and I wasn’t home until 10:30PM.
 The distance without stops to the Battle Park Trailhead is 351 miles from my door, so about 5 hours and 55 minutes at maximum speed.
 Sadly, this good timing wasn’t to be.

 Not only did I get something of a late start, but I got multiple calls from my next employer requesting documents, so I had to stop in Casper and spend a lot of time working on my phone, and then verifying that everything was copacetic.
 This killed hours of my trip and set me far behind, though I did do Crazy Woman Canyon at least, which is a beautiful little drive.
 The valley floor was 99F.